 The honor came just a little over a year after his induction into the Virginia Tech Sports Hall of Fame in November 2002, and was magnified by the fact that he was already a member of the National Association of Intercollegiate Athletics Hall of Fame.

-Hartman’s overall coaching record of 1,444-816-8 placed him fourth in all-time wins among Division I baseball coaches at the time he retired (he is now sixth).
-His 47 seasons as a Division I head baseball coach is still the most ever coached by an individual in the profession.
+Hartman's overall coaching record of 1,444-816-8 placed him fourth in all-time wins among Division I baseball coaches at the time he retired (he is now seventh).
+His 47 seasons as a Division I head baseball coach is tied for the most ever coached by an individual in the profession.

 His final record at Tech is 961-591-8 and he became Tech's winningest baseball coach in 1987.
 He guided Tech to more victories than any other coach during the university's athletic history.